jsonpoindexter/nebra-helium-sync-estimate/README.md

 ## Requirements

 ### Hotspot IP Address
  - Note the IP address of your hotspot on your network.
+Example: 192.168.1.200

 ### Node
 - #### Node installation on Windows